How do you look after your sheep?

 We are discovering new ways to use the wool all the time!

-The finest Shetland wool is great for felting (if we can stop it felting on the sheep's back) and I am keen to try making 'vegetarian sheepskin rugs using felting techniques.
+The finest Shetland wool is great for making lace items and I am also keen to try making 'vegetarian sheepskin rugs using felting techniques.
 We get the fleeces commercially washed and carded and sell it for spinners to use.
 It's great even for beginners as it's slightly oily and spins like a dream.

 The spun wool is great for: